Business Office | | Washington College

 Tuition refund insurance coverage is available through A.W.G.
 Dewar, Inc. for withdraws due to injury or sickness.

-All new incoming and transfer students will be billed $120.00/semester for academic year 2012/2013 coverage unless waiver of coverage is received.
-Requests for waiver of coverage can be submitted to firstname.lastname@example.org, please be sure to include the student’s name and college ID# in the email.
+All students will be billed $124/semester for academic year 2013/2014 coverage unless the student is receiving tuition waiver.
+Requests to OPT OUT coverage can be submitted to firstname.lastname@example.org, please be sure to include the student’s name and college ID# in the email.

 General questions about your bill can be answered by the Office of Student Accounts